wyatt-johnson-git/ACSL/Signs/Podcast_Studio_Checklist.md

 - [ ] Place headphones back on stands

 ## Copying your recording
-- [ ] Remove a USB plug from the right hand rear of the main Mac
-- [ ] Plug in the Flash drive you brought
+- [ ] Plug in the Flash drive you brought to the usb c hub on the base/stand of the Mac
 - [ ] Open Finder for files
 - [ ] Copy the most recent video from the videos folder to your flash drive
 - [ ] Once copied safely eject the flash drive
 - [ ] Remove from the Mac
-- [ ] Plug in the removed USB from earlier

 ## Leaving the room
  - [ ] Turn off devices